bigwiv/Biopython-cn/chr3.rst

     Seq('MAIVMGRWKGAR@', HasStopCodon(IUPACProtein(), '@'))

-Now, suppose you have a complete coding sequence CDS, which is to say a nucleotide sequence (e.g. mRNA ®C after any splicing) which is a whole number of codons (i.e. the length is a multiple of three), commences with a start codon, ends with a stop codon, and has no internal in-frame stop codons.
+Now, suppose you have a complete coding sequence CDS, which is to say a nucleotide sequence (e.g. mRNA ‚Äì after any splicing) which is a whole number of codons (i.e. the length is a multiple of three), commences with a start codon, ends with a stop codon, and has no internal in-frame stop codons.
 In general, given a complete CDS, the default translate method will do what you want (perhaps with the ``to_stop`` option).
 However, what if your sequence uses a non-standard start codon?
-This happens a lot in bacteria ®C for example the gene yaaX in ``E. coli``
+This happens a lot in bacteria ‚Äì for example the gene yaaX in ``E. coli``
 K12:

 .. code:: verbatim